cu/silicon/README.md

 ```

 If you have a tmpfs filesystem, you can set the `TMP` environment variable to
-have test databases created there:
+have test databases created there (which is faster and results in less
+wear-and-tear on your disk):

 ```
 TMP=/dev/shm poetry run pytest